Meteor-Community-Packages/meteor-collection2/README.md

 If you want to use a SmartCollection, provided by the [smart-collections](https://github.com/arunoda/meteor-smart-collections) package, you can.

-Create the SmartCollection object, and then pass it as the first argument of the Collection2 constructor function.
+One way is to create the SmartCollection object, and then pass it as the first argument of the Collection2 constructor function.

 ```js